-Every asset maintenance business has experienced the ‘furious customer’ effect.
+If you’re in the business of asset maintenance, you’ll know this scenario all too well.
 That heart-stopping moment when a valuable customer calls to report a broken asset, either halting their production or causing a breakdown in their operations.
 Suddenly your customer wants to know how this happened and what you are doing to fix it?

-It’s time to move away from a break/fix model, and instead, embrace an asset management system that allows you to move towards preventative maintenance.
+It’s time to move away from a reactive business model, and instead, embrace an asset management system that allows you to move towards preventative maintenance.

-An asset maintenance management software can bring together the different aspects of job management, like planning preventive maintenance for customers, scheduling the right field service staff member to the job, assigning inventory, viewing asset histories and test results, invoicing and so much more.
+An asset maintenance management software can bring together the different aspects of job management, like planning preventive maintenance for customers, scheduling the right employee to a job, assigning inventory, viewing asset histories and test results, invoicing and so much more.

 - Are your asset maintenance and test history records on paper or files that are kept in your office?